 For a Whole30 / paleo option serve them over spiralized veggie noodles, spaghetti squash, a hearty root vegetable mash, or mashed cauliflower.

-And for some extra umami flavor top them with a generous sprinkle of our homemade vegan parmesan cheese!
+And for some extra umami flavor top them with a generous sprinkle of our homemade vegan parmesan cheese or your favorite dairy free parmesan.

 Thank you for sharing your kitchen with NK.
 We’re so grateful you’re here!